rotationalio/rotational.io/content/en/blog/2023-11-20-ensign-streamlit.md

 description: "If you want to build data web applications but have struggled with HTML and Javascript, Ensign and Streamlit is a powerful combination of tools that enable you to build an application in minutes!"
 ---

-As data professionals, we recognize that the most powerful way to communicate insights gathered from data is to present it through data visualization.
-However, it means that we need a way to present these visualizations in the form of web applications, which requires a whole new set of skills.
-Fortunately, with the help of [Ensign](https://rotational.io/ensign/) and [Streamlit](https://streamlit.io), building these applications is now easier than ever.
+Python may be the 2nd best language for everything, but it's a favorite of data scientists worldwide, and delivers a world of functionality.
+Did you know you can even build customer-facing AI/ML apps with Python now?
+Learn how...

 <!--more-->

+In this post we'll see how to combine the streaming database [Ensign](https://rotational.io/ensign/) with the new Python library [Streamlit](https://streamlit.io) to build a customer-facing, interactive, data-intensive applications easier than ever, no Javascript or database experience required.

+Just here for the code?
+Check out this [repo](https://github.com/rotationalio/ensign-examples/blob/main/python/stock_market_trades) for the full code example!

+## Tools Should Let You Do What *You* Do Best

+There's a lot to learn when you decide to become a data scientist &mdash; from data ingestion to wrangling to modeling and evaluation, and a host of new tasks related to application development, such as containerization and orchestration, MLOps, and observability.

+It can be overwhelming.

+The only way to stay afloat is to identify tasks you can delegate, whether to another teammate (less and less likely these days, with the recent tech layoffs 😢) or to some tool or managed solution (as long as it doesn't break the budget).
+If you're on a small, scrappy team and you know Python, here are two tools you can't afford to ignore:

-Ensign is a database purpose-built for creating real-time data applications without the need for DevOps experience.
-Streamlit is a python library that enables you to build data web applications without the need for learning HTML and Javascript.
+1. [Ensign](https://ensign.rotational.dev/) is a database purpose-built for creating real-time data applications without the need for devOps experience.
+2. [Streamlit](https://streamlit.io) is a Python library that enables you to build data-intensive web applications without the need to learn HTML and Javascript.

 The end result?
-You can focus on what you do best: work with data to deliver insights.
+We data scientists can focus on what **we** do best: working with data to deliver insights and stimulate growth.

+## Getting Started

 As with trying anything new for the first time, it is best to start small and work your way up.
 In this tutorial we will show you how you can build a simple stock market chart that displays prices in real-time.
-You can then expand on this tutorial to perform more complex data transformations and analytics and build more sophisticated dashboards.
+You can then expand on this tutorial to perform more complex data transformations and analytics, and build more sophisticated dashboards.

-The following [repo](https://github.com/rotationalio/ensign-examples/blob/main/python/stock_market_trades) contains the full code example.

-## Getting Started

 ### Step 1: Get an API Key from Finnhub
-First, you will need to get an API key from [FinnHub](https://finnhub.io).
+First, you will need to get a Finnhub API key from [FinnHub](https://finnhub.io).
 Finnhub provides RESTful APIs and websocket for stocks, currency, and crypto.
-Add the key as an environment variable as follows:
+Once you have your Finnhub key, add it as an environment variable as follows:

 ```bash
 export FINNHUB_API_KEY="your key here"
 ```

 ### Step 2: Create a free Ensign account
 Create a free Ensign account at [rotational.app](https://rotational.app).
 Check out this step-by-step [tutorial](https://rotational.io/blog/pubsub-101---creating-your-project/) on how to set it up.
-At the end of the tutorial, you will have downloaded API keys, which you will also need to add as environment variables.
+At the end of the tutorial, you will have downloaded your Ensign API keys, which you will also need to add as environment variables.

 ```bash
 export ENSIGN_CLIENT_ID="your client id here"
 export ENSIGN_CLIENT_SECRET="your client secret here"
 ```

-### Step 3: Create and activate a virtual envrironment
+### Step 3: Create and activate a virtual environment
 Creating a virtual environment is very straightforward.
 Run the following on the command line:

 ```bash